thekid/murmur/README.md

 Integrating with your AAD
 -------------------------
 To run the software, you need to create an application in the [Azure Portal](https://portal.azure.com/).
+Go to "App registrations" and add a new application.

 First, add the redirect URI you'll be running the service at, e.g. `http://localhost/`: